guettli/open-source-paas/README.md

 Yes, I know how to use configuration management (SaltStack or Ansible) to manage servers.
 But this misses the streamlining effect, which you get from a PaaS solution.

-PaaS are usualy using some kind of containers to execute the applications.
+I know the basics of Kubernetes.
+But Kubernetes has too many options.
+That's ok for me, but I am looking for solution which is simpler for the end user.

+Since Kubernetes has won the container-orchestration race, I am looking for a solution based on Kubernets.

+For completness some non-Kubernetes solutions are listed, too.

 # Goal

-Run several unrelated applications on one VPS (virtual private server).
+Make it easy for the end user.

+With "end user" being a developer who can create containers, and wants to run them.

 ## Required Features

-* As a software developer I want to deploy a several Django based app on one VPS.
-* I don't want to run a big infrastructure, I just have one VPS.
-Kubernetes based solutions don't make sense for me at the moment.
-* I want http.
-Letsencryptit support is needed.
+* As end user I just want to run stateless containers.
+Integrating stateful services like database and storage should be like plug-and-play.
+* GitOps
+* Accessing kuberenetes via Cluster-API.
+* Cluster-API: Adding noes on demand should work out of the box.
+* Scale to zero: If there is no traffic, then the application should not consume ressources.
+* Cert management (letsencrypt)
 * Documentation.
-The PaaS should be documented.
 I don't want to be the first who tries to get a Django based solution running on it.

 ## Dokku